cyclops1982/Sodaq_Universal_Tracker/Readme.md

 The LoRa communication only starts if the keys are not 0 (0 is the default) If 'Retry conn.' is on, then in case the connection to the network is not successful (useful for OTAA), the application will retry to connect the next time there is a pending transmission.

+For redundancy we could configure a `repeat count`.
+The value of the repeat count tells us to send the Lora frame an additional number of times (default 0) for redundancy.

+The Lora frame contains the following data.
+The minimum frame size is 21 bytes, the maximum frame size 51 bytes, depending on the number of coordinates we have configured to be sent.

 ### Temperature

 The on-board accelerometer provides temperature delta with 1 degree Celsius resolution.
 It is not factory calibrated so the offset needs to be set in the application (command "temp" or it can be hardcoded in the code) for each board.